 If you rent your home

-You might qualify for Housing Benefit to help pay rent while you claim income-based JSA - find out how much you could get.
+You might qualify for Housing Benefit to help pay rent while you claim income-based JSA - find out how much you could get on GOV.UK.

 If you have a mortgage or other loan for your home

 You might be able to get a government loan to help pay the interest on a mortgage, or another loan to pay for things like: